strandls/alchemy-inject/README.md

 ### Excluding modules while creating the injector

 With large complex projects you might hit a case where you have conflicting bindings.
-With Alchrmy inject you could resolve these bindings or filter out some modules using a configuration file places in your application classpath.
+With Alchemy inject you could resolve these bindings or filter out some modules using a configuration file placed in your application classpath.

-The file written with .ini format should be named **alchemy-modules.ini**.
+The file, written in .ini format, should be named **alchemy-modules.ini**.
 Here is a sample file

 ```
 [Prod]